TuniLame/chatfuel-jsonify/README.md

 # ChatFuel JSON API NodeJS library
 This library enables you to create the right JSON format for the Chatfuel JSON API.

+This library can be used ES5 with compatible Node versions.

 Chatfuel is an easy to use Messenger Bot creation platform.

 ## Chatfuel JSON API